CharlieInRain/docs-site/docs/guides/concepts/BEP8.md

 ### List BEP8 Tokens on Binance DEX

 The listing process is different from BEP2 token list.
-BEP8 token issuer can list the Mini-BEP2 token without the agreement of Binance Chain validators.
+BEP8 token issuer can list the Mini-BEP2 token without the agreement of BNB Beacon Chain validators.
 The BEP8 token can only be listed against BNB or BUSD and they cannot be listed as a quote symbol.

 **The following parameters are required for the transaction:**